Greetings, my friend!

 If you have ticked off each item on the list, then congratulations! ]You are moving in the right way.
-If you have missed some points, it’s all right, you can easily remedy the situation.
+If you have missed some points, it’s all right, and you can easily remedy the situation.

-In the early stages, I suggest you pay attention to following your own trading strategy in the first place.
+In the early stages, I suggest you pay attention to following your trading strategy in the first place.
 Theoretically, the trader’s focus follows this path during development: